 9. Get independence.

 A teacher is the pillar of every classroom.
 This means you’ll be the one to decide on what’s best for your students and how you intend to design your lesson plans.
-While it is necessary to follow the outline of your curriculum, you still get the freedom to infuse your own personality as you ace your way to teaching.
+While it is necessary to follow the outline of your curriculum, you still get the freedom to infuse your own personality as you ace your way to teach.

 “Teaching is a calling to serve and do what’s best for kids.”